-The history of the Croatian airline company, Croatia Airlines, was written from day to day, because each following step meant a step nearer to the realization of the goal, the creation of an national airline company.
+The history of the Croatian flag carrier, Croatia Airlines, was written from day to day, one step at a time, with each one coming nearer to the final goal - foundation of the national airline.
 In all the years of its existence and in rendering services of carrying passengers and goods, Croatia Airlines has connected Croatian cities with all the most important capitals of Europe, and through them, with the entire world.

 The company is a joint-stock company, of mixed ownership.
 The Company's Head Office is in the capital of the Republic of Croatia, Zagreb.

 On 7 August 1989, the first Croatian air carrier, called Zagal - actually Zagreb Airlines - was registered.

 The Zagal company began operating with an aircraft of the Cessna 402 C type, and was engaged in the transport of UPS consignements.